Nikki-Rees/MyMVP/README.md

     - Youtube Data API: Search input value queries the Youtube Data API and retrieves the first available youtube video ID from the search response, which then dynamically changes the video playing in the browser.
 * Use of Bulma CSS Framework to style the application.
 * Use of local storage to save any previously saved players and render the last displayed player upon refresh of browser
+* Use of Bulma Framework to implement a slider function for rendered gifs

 Link to deployed application: https://nikki-rees.github.io/ProjectOne/